 There’s no denying that travel and photos go hand in hand.
-After all, you’re having the experience of a lifetime, visiting places you thought you’d only ever dream about or stare at through a computer screen… so of course you want to do all you can to remember every single moment!
+After all, you’re having the experience of a lifetime, so of course you want to do all you can to remember every single moment!
 But if you need travel photography tips to make the most of your adventures, you’ve come to the right place.

 1. Research Locations Before you Arrive

 Hands down my best tip for taking better travel photos is to stop winging it and do a little research before you arrive.
 Sure, winging it is always good fun, but if you’re after the best snaps of a new city, you’ll need to know where to go to get them first!
 My favourite tools for researching photography locations are Pinterest and Instagram.

 For Pinterest, I simply search the new destination I’m travelling to, i.e. “Paris”, and see what comes up.
 After a few hours of endless inspiration, I’ve got a list as long as my arm that I want to tick off in a few days – all in search of those magical moments!

 For Instagram, I have a few ways to research a new location, but my favourite is to search for the tourism board’s Instagram and scroll their feed as it will be a great source to find the best photographs showing off the location.
 Some tourism boards do this better than others of course, but if you’re heading to a destination like @Tasmania, I promise you there’s no better way to find the best photo locations than their Instagram feed!

 2. Morning & Afternoon Light